top of page

 The Reading Hut in Dorset - Creators of The Speedie Readies Intervention

-© 2025 The Reading Hut Ltd Registered in England and Wales | Company Number: 12895723 Registered Office: 21 Gold Drive, St. Leonards, Ringwood, Dorset, BH24 2FH England
+© 2025 The Reading Hut Ltd Registered in England and Wales | Company Number: 12895723 Registered Office: 21 Gold Drive, St. Leonards, Ringwood, Dorset, BH24 2FH England.
+Speedie Readies - Show the Code!
+Prevention of the Dyslexia Intervention within the NeuroReadies Learning Pathway.
+Managed through the Early Dyslexia Screening Centre.

 bottom of page